meninoebom/unemployment/README.md

 Continuing with our example, to display this intruction popover in level 3 the controller broadasts the "show-event":
 	$scope.$broadcast("showInstructionPopover", $scope.lock, $scope.unlock);

-The event handler in the popover directive accepts to extra parameters: a fadeIn callback, triggered of course once the popover has faded in and the fadeOut callback triggered when the popover is fully faded out.
+The event handler in the popover directive accepts to extra parameters... a fadeIn callback: triggered of course once the popover has faded a fadeOut callback: triggered when the popover is fully faded out a timer: the amount of milliseconds until the popover should fade out

+The incorrectFeedback Popovers get thier content by way of an angular expression that calls a scope function called "getIncorrectResponseFeedback"

 The Feedback Popovers